The Benefits of Care Continuum when Choosing a Seattle Retirement Community

 Is it Common to Find a Continuum of Care Across Retirement Communities?

-The hallmark of a continuing care retirement community is access to higher levels of care such as assisted living, memory care and skilled nursing under one roof.
+The hallmark of a continuing care retirement community is access to higher levels of care such as assisted living, memory care under one roof.

 The Importance of Retirement With a Continuum of Care